High School Academics

 - Technology – ½ credit

 Instruction is differentiated and individualized for each student in order to best support his/her goals.
 The topics covered will depend on each student’s math ability.
 In the 9th grade, topics range from Pre-Algebra through Algebra 1 up to Geometry.
 In 10th grade, students are typically ready for Geometry or Algebra 2/Trigonometry.
-11th grade is often Algebra 2/Trig or Pre-Calculus, and students interested in Calculus, will be offered that opportunity in 12th grade.
+11th grade is often Algebra 2/Trig or Pre-Calculus.
+Many students complete their three required credits at Brown School and then opt to get additional credits through completion of math courses at SUNY Schenectady.

 In 9th and 10th grades, students will take either Biology or Chemistry.
-In the 2019-2020 school year, they will be taking Biology.
-Students who have already taken the course offered, will be given another opportunity via the Hybrid Learning Consortium.
-In 11th grade, students will study Physics.
-Should a student choose to take an additional science class in their senior year, they will sign up for a course through the Hybrid Learning Consortium.
+In the 2022-23 school year, they will be taking Chemistry.
+Students who have already taken the course offered may take another course through SUNY Schenectady.
+Students will earn their third required credit through a course at SUNY Schenectady.

 United States History is the story of a great experiment in representative democracy.
 In this class, students study the structure and function of our government as well as the history of the United States from Colonial America to the present day.
 The objective of the course is to provide an in-depth understanding of the basic principles and cultural heritage that support US democracy so that students can become informed, dedicated, and committed participants in government.
 Students are expected to complete a research paper, participate in classroom discussion, examine primary sources, and engage in classroom debates.
 Emphasis is placed upon the development of critical thinking skills, the analysis of primary and secondary sources, and both thematic and document-based writing.